adnanbezerra/backend-typescript/README.md

 :stop_sign: If you want to, visit [this repository](https://github.com/adnanbezerra/template-frontend) and pay a visit to the front-end application template with
 React.
 It already has a router, some basic structures, reset CSS and other pretty useful features to make your front-end programming easier and faster!

+## :thinking: How to use the error middleware?

+Well, as you must have noticed if you looked at it, the error middleware is quite complex to understand.
+To be honest, even I don't really know it properly;